yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-book/index.md

     </figure>
 </div>
 </div>

+The `rank` column shows each employee's position in the overall rating.

 Some colleagues have the same salary (Henry and Irene, Cindy and Dave) — so they receive the same rank.